 - Micro-management will more challenging (some bosses like to have a clear eye on you).

-- You will need to attend meetings and network together (even though meetings are generally more efficient when they’re done remotely, via video conferencing.
+- You will need to attend meetings and network together (even though meetings are generally more efficient when they’re done from home, via video conferencing.

 They think this way because they have always worked this way.
 So something needs to change.